joachim-gassen/osacc/README.md

 ### Thoughts about the study?

 If you have reproduced and even read our study, we would be super interested in hearing your views.
 Besides reaching out to us via email, you could also start a public discussion by opening up a GitHub Issue here in this repository.
-Be nice though, as this is a really fresh, rough, and early stage draft that you are reading ;-)

 ### Disclaimer